Also known as rat kangaroos. These small, nocturnal marsupials are endemic to Australia and were once widespread throughout the country.

 All bettongs have suffered significant declines in their natural distribution following the expansion of agriculture and the introduction of feral predators such as cats and foxes.

-In the 1920s, following the introduction of the Red Fox, the mainland population of the Eastern Bettong became extinct; the species is now restricted to Tasmanian, where its population has recently declined alarmingly, and a reintroduced population (inside a predator-proof fence) in the Australian Capital Territory.
-(1)
+In the 1920s, following the introduction of the Red Fox, the mainland population of the Eastern Bettong became extinct; the species is now restricted to Tasmanian, where its population has recently declined alarmingly, and a reintroduced population (inside a predator-proof fence) in the Australian Capital Territory (Commonwealth Dept Agriculture, Water & the Environment).

-The Burrowing Bettong, once found across much of the central, southern and south-western Australia, is now extinct on the mainland (outside of several re-introduced populations within predator-proof fences).
-It lives naturally on several islands off the coast of Western Australia, and has been introduced to more islands in Western Australian and South Australia.
-(2)
+The Burrowing Bettong, once found across much of the central, southern and south-western Australia, is now extinct on the mainland (outside of predator-proof fences).
+It lives naturally on several islands off the coast of Western Australia, and has been introduced to more in South Australia (WA Department of Biodiversity, Conservation and Attractions)

-Similarly, the once-widespread Woylie is now extinct over much of its former range, persisting only in a handful of intensively-baited remnant woodlands in south-west WA, and in predator-proof fences and a few offshore islands.
-(3)
+Similarly, the once-widespread Woylie is now extinct over much of its former range, persisting in intensively-baited remnant woodlands in south-west WA, and in predator-proof fences and a few offshore islands (Commonwealth Dept Agriculture, Water & the Environment).

-The Northern Bettong is endemic to north-eastern Queensland, and is now known from only a small number of locations (critically, there are no captive or fenced populations of the Northern Bettong).
-(4)
+The Northern Bettong is endemic to north-eastern Queensland, and is now known from only a small number of locations (critically, there are no captive or fenced populations of the Northern Bettong) (Commonwealth Dept of Agriculture, Water & the Environment)

-The most common bettong is the Rufous Bettong, which is found along the eastern coast of Australia, and remains particularly abundant in Queensland.
+The most common bettong is the Rufous, found along the east coast of Australia and abundant in Queensland.

-According to the International Union for the Conservation of Nature (IUCN), the Woylie is Critically Endangered; the Northern Bettong is Endangered; the Tasmanian population of the Eastern Bettong and the Burrowing Bettong are Near Threatened; and the Rufous Bettong is of Least Concern.
+The International Union for the Conservation of Nature (IUCN), lists the Woylie as Critically Endangered; the Northern Bettong as Endangered; the Tasmanian population of the Eastern Bettong and the Burrowing Bettong as Near Threatened; and the Rufous Bettong of Least Concern.

 Depending on the species, bettongs can inhabit arid and semi-arid shrublands, spinifex grasslands, mallee shrublands, temperate woodlands and tall open forests with grassy understories.